EVAG3/google_place_example_with_springMVC_and_angularjs/README.md

 ## 2 Runtime environment
 1) With Eclipse
 You should use "import ..." and "import existing Maven projects".

+Usually you should only need to include the Maven dependency:
+Right click on the project and select "Properties".
+Then in "Deployment Assembly" under "Resource", click "add ...".
+Then add "Java Build Path Entry...".
+Then choose the "Maven dependency".

+If it doesn't work, you need to check all the steps:
-Then you should right click on the project and select "Properties".
+Right click on the project and select "Properties".
 Then click on the "Project Facets".
 Apply facets form and click on the "Dynamic Web Module".
+Then for runtime environment, click on your tomcat server.
 Then in "Deployment Assembly" under "Resource", click "add ...".
 Then add "Java Build Path Entry...".
 Then choose the "Maven dependency".
-Still in "Resource", click "add..." and then "Folder".
+Still in "Resource" under "Deployment Assembly", click "add..." and then "Folder".
 Add "src/main/webapp" Then "run as ..." and "Maven build", type "clean install".
 Finally "run as..." and "run on server" with tomcat8.